Two Visa Routes: Short Term Student & Tier 4

 - Tier 4 Child applicants

-- Students who have successfully completed a course in the UK as a Tier 4 (Child) student or as a student under rules in force before 31 March 2009, where they were under 18 when granted leave, provided the course was at least six months long and it was completed no more than two years before the CAS was assigned.
+- Students who have successfully completed a course in the UK as a Tier 4 (Child) student, provided the course was at least six months long and it was completed no more than two years before the CAS was assigned.

 - Nationals from a majority English-speaking country